helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    For simplicity, a symbolic link to the latest installation is also created: `/opt/intel/openvino_2021/` or `/home/<USER>/intel/openvino_2021/`

 9. **Optional**: You can choose **Customize** to change the installation directory or the components you want to install:
-> **NOTE**: If there is an OpenVINO™ toolkit version previously installed on your system, the installer will use the same destination directory for next installations.
+> **NOTE**: If there is an OpenVINO™ toolkit version previously installed on your system, the installer will use the same destination directory for the next installation.
 If you want to install a newer version to a different directory, you need to uninstall the previously installed versions.
    > **NOTE**: The Intel® Media SDK component is always installed in the `/opt/intel/mediasdk` directory regardless of the OpenVINO installation path chosen.

 10. The Finish screen indicates that the core components have been installed: